 If you’ve been caught drink driving, it’s completely natural to feel overwhelmed and anxious about what the future holds.
 Your mind may be racing about the outcome of your case, along with the potential driving ban, fine, and criminal record that could follow.

 In the meantime, you may have more urgent questions, such as whether you can drive to work on Monday or continue driving your children home from school.
-In this article, Parnell and Peel will clarify your driving rights between now and your court date so you know exactly where you stand legally.

 Caught Drink Driving: Can I Still Drive Until Court?